exercism/common-lisp/exercises/concept/larrys-winning-checker/.docs/instructions.md

 ## 3. Winning condition

 If there is a case where there are 3 of the same symbol in a row then that player has won.
-Larry will need a function `all-the-same` which given an array of 3 items will evaluate to `T` if all the items are the same symbol.
+Larry will need a function `all-the-same-p` which given an array of 3 items will evaluate to `T` if all the items are the same symbol.
 (`eq` can be used to determine if two symbols are the same.)

 ## 4. In a row